Skip to main content

 A rule can contain one or more conditions.
 All conditions within a single rule are combined with a logical AND operator—every condition must be satisfied for the rule to trigger.

-Conditions are of four types:
+Conditions are of two types:

 1. Simple — Checks a single field of the current transaction